Mindtoeye/JsAlgorithmDrydock/README.md

-# JsAlgorithmDrydock
+# JsNumericDrydock
-A drydock to test and develop algorithms in Javascript
+A Drydock to test numeric functions and algorithms in Javascript